EasyPortal-Business-Management-System/EasyPortal-Client/README.md

 ## Testing
 The application has been tested locally in Chrome and Safari on Mac OS Ventura 13.0.0.

 The development and production applications have both been tested manually through Postman, along with Jest and Cypress.
+The test files can be found and run from the respective repositories for each side of the project.

 Manual test logs: http://bit.ly/3AEP82H

-Examples of server Postman testing and findings:

 <br>